 The pressed tofu, perhaps unsurprisingly, ended up a little thinner than the unpressed tofu.
 I fried up both pieces in the same pan, and compared the textures.
 The difference was fairly small - the pressed tofu was a little firmer and chewier, but I think most of the difference could probably be accounted for by the fact that the slices were thinner after being pressed.
 If you're a tofu connoisseur, or you're really concerned with getting super chewy tofu, pressing your tofu seems worth it - otherwise, the unpressed tofu was just fine.
 Both crisped up in basically the same way.

-Do I need to press my tofu?
+So, do I need to press my tofu?
 Verdict: Yes, if you can be bothered.
-Otherwise, don’t worry.
+Otherwise, don't worry.

 Should I freeze my tofu first?

 I've also heard that some people like to freeze (and then thaw) their tofu before use.
 Supposedly, as the ice crystals form, they create little holes in the tofu, giving a chewier texture.

 Some sources recommend throwing the whole pack of tofu in the freezer, still packed in water, and other sources recommend draining and slicing the tofu before freezing.
 I tried both methods, and I found very little difference between the two.
 If you're only going to want to cook a few slices of tofu at a time, it seems beneficial to drain and slice it first, so you can just defrost a little at a time; but if you'll want to cook it all anyway, I wouldn't bother.